-These can be found in your vehicle's handbook, driver's door sill or sometimes inside your fuel cap.
-If you can't find the correct tyre pressures for your vehicle, please use our tyre pressure lookup system above or call into one of our branches for a FREE check.
+The correct tyre pressures for your car can be found in your vehicle's handbook, driver's door sill or sometimes inside your fuel cap.
+If you can't find the correct tyre pressures for your vehicle, please use our tyre pressure lookup system above or call in to one of our branches for a FREE check.

 Are tyre pressures checked in an MOT?

 Tyre pressures are not checked in a vehicle's MOT, but if you have a faulty TPMS (tyre pressure monitoring system) this will fail the MOT.